Luv7804/MetaButler/README.md

 Replace sqldbtype with whichever db youre using(eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname(localhost?), port(5432?), and db name.

+Steps for generating telegram bot:
+1. Find telegram bot named "@botfarther", he will help you with creating and managing your bot.
+2. To create a new bot type “/newbot” or click on it.
+3. Congratulations!
+You've just created your Telegram bot.

 # Steps for running application: